Ming (surname)

 Ming is the Mandarin pinyin and Wade–Giles romanization of the Chinese surname written 明 in Chinese character.
 Ming is listed 111th in the Song dynasty classic text Hundred Family Surnames.
 It is not among the 300 most common surnames in China, according to a 2008 study.
 However, according to a 2013 study it was found to be the 249th most common, being shared by 340,000 people or .026% of the population, with the province with the most being Hubei.

-Unrelated to the Chinese surname, Ming is also a common surname in Switzerland, originating in the Canton of Obwalden.
+Unrelated to the Chinese surname, Ming is also a surname in Switzerland, originating in the Canton of Obwalden.